alexastef/teambuilder/README.md

 ## Description
 CLI that helps managers build engineering team roster quickly and easily

-Created with my CLI README generator - [check it out here!](https://github.com/alexastef/readme)
+This README was created with my CLI README generator - [check it out here!](https://github.com/alexastef/readme)

 ## Table of Contents